Gulf Hagas Facts

 - This remote, ruggedly beautiful, yet little-known, marvel of geological processes bears the somewhat deceptive name of Gulf Hagas.
 It’s quite obviously not a gulf, but is in fact a magnificent gorge cut through the surrounding terrain over a vast span of time.

 - It’s not known when the first European settler in the region discovered this amazing site.
-The local Native American tribes, however, long knew of its existence.
-That’s because archaeological evidence of their presence dates back as much as 7,500 years.
+The local Native American tribes, however, long knew of this wonder’s existence.
+That’s true because archaeological evidence of their presence dates back as much as 7,500 years.

-- In modern times, though, the location constitutes one of 14 National Natural Landmarks in the region in which it formed.
-It thus represents a popular, if difficult to access, tourist area.
+- In modern times, though, the location presently constitutes one of 14 National Natural Landmarks in the region in which it formed.
+It thus represents an extremely popular, if quite difficult to access, tourist area.
 It’s open to the public, for a fee, during the regular season.

-- It also forms part of the incredible Appalachian Trail, which extends a total of 2,200 mi (3,500 km).
-In point of fact, the section in which it lies forms the last 100 mi (160 km) of the magnificent trail.
-It’s also considered by many to be the most remote portion.
+- It also forms part of the indescribably majestic Appalachian Trail, which extends a total of 2,200 mi (3,500 km).
+In fact, the section in which it lies itself forms the last 100 mi (160 km) of the magnificent trail.
+It’s also considered by many to be the most highly remote portion.

-- The opportunities for hiking therefore obviously form a primary appeal to visitors to Gulf Hagas.
+- The opportunities for hiking therefore quite obviously form a primary appeal to visitors to the captivating Gulf Hagas.
 Its pure scenic beauty, however, also attracts many viewers.
 Other popular attractions to the site include kayaking its waters, though only for experts, and fishing.

 Related Articles